By Dave G. Houser

 Springs bubble up in particular density across a swath of Central Florida, where many of the 15 state parks named for springs are located.
 We’ll visit a select half-dozen of them below.

-Origin of Florida’s Freshwater Springs
+Origin of Florida’s Springs

 The origin of these springs is no mystery.
 Florida is underlain by a porous crust of limestone, defined in the lingo of geologists as karst topography.
 Rainwater enters the rock and slowly works its way through the limestone.
 In the process, it forms an underwater drainage system that through the ages formed the great Florida Aquifer – the source of most of the state’s fresh water supply – and the water that feeds the springs.
 Rising from very near the porous surface, the springs exhibit a warm and constant temperature, usually 72-74 degrees.

-Archaeological evidence indicates that people have been attracted to the springs for thousands of years, with Native Floridians finding them an ideal source of food and water.
+Archaeological evidence indicates that people have been attracted to Florida’s freshwater springs for thousands of years, with Native Floridians finding them an ideal source of food and water.
 Later explorers were drawn to the intriguing discharges of fresh water, including the Spanish conquistador Ponce de Leon who scoured the region in a legendary search for the Fountain of Youth.
 Some springs came to be valued for their therapeutic qualities and people flocked to them in droves during the late 1800s and early 1900s to drink from and soak in the “medicinal waters.”

 Before Disney, Florida’s Primary Attraction